-1. Introduction
+1 Introduction

+1.1 Overview and Scope

-1.1.
-Overview and Scope.
-The image labeling problem, i.e. the problem to classify images pixelwise depending on the spatial context, has been thoroughly investigated during the last two decades.
-While the evaluation (inference) of such models is well understood [KAH+15], learning the parameters of such models has remained elusive, in particular for models with higher connectivity of the underlying graph.
-Various sampling-based and other approximation methods exist (cf., e.g. [ZL02] and references therein), but the relation between approximations of the learning problem on the one hand, and approximations of the subordinate inference problem on the other hand, is less understood [Wai06].
+The image labeling problem, i.e., the problem to classify images pixelwise depending on the spatial context, has been thoroughly investigated during the last two decades using discrete graphical models.
+While the evaluation (inference) of such models is well understood [15], learning the parameters of such models has remained elusive, in particular for models with higher connectivity of the underlying graph.
+Various sampling-based and other approximation methods exist (cf. [28] and references therein), but the relation between approximations of the learning problem on the one hand, and approximations of the subordinate inference problem on the other hand, is less understood [22].

-In this paper, we focus on parameter learning for contextual pixelwise image labeling based on the assignment flow introduced by [ÅPSS17].
-In comparison with discrete graphical models, an antipodal viewpoint was adopted by [ÅPSS17] for the design of the assignment flow approach: Rather than performing non-smooth convex outer relaxation and programming, followed by subsequent rounding to integral solutions that is common when working with large-scale discrete graphical models, the assignment flow provides a smooth nonconvex interior relaxation that performs rounding to integral solutions simultaneously.
-In [HSÅS18] it was shown that the assignment flow can emulate a given discrete graphical model in terms of smoothed local Wasserstein distances, that evaluate the edge-based parameters of the graphical model.
-In comparison to established belief propagation iterations [YFW05, WJW05], the assignment flow driven by 'Wasserstein messages' [HSÅS18] continuously takes into account basic constraints, which enables to compute good suboptimal solutions just by numerically integrating the flow in a proper way [ZSPS18].
-We refer to [Sch19] for summarizing recent work based on the assignment flow and a discussion of further aspects.
+In this paper, we focus on parameter learning for contextual pixelwise image labeling based on the assignment flow introduced by [2].
+In comparison with discrete graph-

+Ruben Hühnerbein ruben.huehnerbein@iwr.uni-heidelberg.de ical models, an antipodal viewpoint was adopted by [2] for the design of the assignment flow approach: Rather than performing non-smooth convex outer relaxation and programming, followed by subsequent rounding to integral solutions that is common when working with large-scale discrete graphical models, the assignment flow provides a smooth nonconvex interior relaxation that performs rounding to integral solutions simultaneously.
+Convergence and stability of the assignment flow have been studied in [26], and extensions to unsupervised scenarios are reported in [27,29].
+In [12], it was shown that the assignment flow can emulate a given discrete graphical model in terms of smoothed local Wasserstein distances that evaluate the edge-based parameters of the graphical model.
+In comparison with established belief propagation iterations [23,24], the assignment flow driven by 'Wasserstein messages' [12] continuously takes into account basic constraints, which enables to compute good suboptimal solutions just by numerically integrating the flow in a proper way [25].
+We refer to [20] for summarizing recent work based on the assignment flow and a discussion of further aspects.

 In this paper, we ignore the connection to discrete graphical models and focus on the parameter learning problem for the assignment flow directly.
-This problem was raised in [ÅPSS17, Section 5 and Fig. 14].
+This problem is raised in [2, Section 5 and Fig. 14].
 The present paper provides a detailed solution.
-Adopting the linear assignment flow as introduced by [ZSPS18], enables to cast the parameter estimation problem into the general form where the parameters p determine the vector field of the linear assignment flow (1.1b) whose unique solution is evaluated at some point of time T by a suitable loss function (1.1a).
-This problem formulation has a range of advantages.
+Adopting the linear assignment flow as introduced by [25] enables to cast the parameter estimation problem into the general form